michaelcloran/michael-cloran/README.md

 ## Deployment
 The site was Deployed to GitHub.

-THis was done by logging into GitHub, then choosing a repository michael-cloran then navigating to settings on the menu bar and then clicking on settings.
+This was done by logging into GitHub, then choosing a repository michael-cloran then navigating to settings on the menu bar and then clicking on settings.
 Then on clicking pages on the sidebar and then on Build and deployment clicking on Deploy from branch and for branch choosing main and root and then clicking on save.
 Once this is done the website will be deployed and after a few minutes it will be live on for instance : https://michaelcloran.github.io/michael-cloran/